Home | Local Building Department | Property Owner | Contractor

 Although there are many helpful features for the homeowner on this Web site, buying permits is not one of them.
 Only licensed contractors are capable of buying permits from this site.

-Has the contractor gotten the permits for my project?
+How do I find out if the contractor has gotten the permits for my project?

-A homeowner can also access the Local Building Department Directory from this site to determine which city or county is responsible for a particular address.
 You just enter either the city, zip code, county, or exact address and the directory provides you with who to contact for the type of permit(s) you need.
 In some instances, more than one city or county may provide permitting services for a specific address.
 In those cases, you will see information for all possible permitting locations.
-There are telephone numbers, mailing addresses, who to contact depending on what you need, Web site addresses, and much more.
+There are telephone numbers, mailing addresses, who to contact depending on what you need, website addresses, and much more.
 Many of the participating cities and counties have permit forms available through the directory and you can fill them out and mail or fax them to their office.